The first Relais & Châteaux hotel in Lima is conceived as a hub for travelers promoting deeper

 SILLUSTANI Credit: Andean

-(Only Saturdays and Sundays) Immerse yourself in the vibrant culture of the Peruvian Altiplano by visiting a local marketplace.
-The people here maintain many historical traditions, including bartering goods as a primary form of payment and commerce.
-Sundays are lively, as neighbouring local gather to exchange agricultural products.
-At the marketplace, you'll witness a colourful display of an immense variety of potatoes,
+(Saturdays and Sundays only) Immerse yourself in the vibrant culture of the Peruvian Altiplano with a visit to a traditional marketplace.
+Here, age-old customs are alive, including bartering as a primary means of exchange.
+Sundays are especially spirited, as neighbouring communities gather to trade agricultural products in a lively display of tradition.
+Stalls brim with an astonishing variety of potatoes, quinoa, chuño, and other regional goods rarely seen elsewhere.

 MARKETPLACE VISITCredit: Andean

-LOCAL FESTiVITIESCredit: Andean
+LOCAL FESTiVITIESCredit: andean

 COLLA ROUTE TREKCredit: Andean